 There are two types of equine-based therapy: Therapeutic Horseback riding therapy and Hippotherapy (Hippo – the Greek word for horse); although distinctions between the two are not always made clear in literature on the subject.

 Therapeutic horseback riding (HBRT) is a team activity.
 Its aim is to teach people with special needs to ride a horse.
 It has secondary aims too, like improving physical abilities or increasing self- confidence.
 Sessions are directed by a trained riding instructor, together with assistants.
 The instructor is not a professional therapist, but is nevertheless well acquainted with the needs of the participants and the best ways to communicate with them.

 Once the riders have mastered the basics of riding and feel confident astride a horse, they may be asked to perform a variety of exercises aimed at improving posture and muscle strength.
-These exercises could be based on the ‘Developmental Riding Method’ set out in a book by Jan Spink (Spink, J., 2009].
+These exercises could be based on the ‘Developmental Riding Therapy’ set out in a book by Jan Spink (Spink, 1993].

 For example, participants may be asked to lean over and touch the horses’ ears or tail, lie on its back with legs bent and then rise to a sitting position, throw beanbags into cans, or just imitate the arm and body movements of the instructor.
 The fact that the riders are required to listen and respond to instructions, interact not only with the horse but also with other riders, makes for a multi-sensory and socially positive experience (Grandin et al., 2010).